-This West Coast-Italian daytime trattoria was near a downtown job of mine, and caught my interest because of its incredible coffee.
-Really the best in town, which is saying something.
+This West Coast-Italian daytime trattoria was near a downtown job I had, and caught my interest because of its incredible coffee.
+Really as good as anything I’ve had in town, which is saying something.

-Sadly, the morning and dessert baking was pretty ordinary, dry and non-flavourful baked goods, but there was one exception: an Italian doughnut (“bomba”), fresh and deep-fried, which usually came filled with Nutella, the Italian chocolate-hazelnut spread, constituting a fabulously sybaritic breakfast of champions.
+Sadly, the morning and dessert baking was pretty ordinary, dry non-flavourful baked goods.
+But there was one exception: an Italian doughnut (“bomba”), fresh and deep-fried, which usually came filled with Nutella, the Italian chocolate-hazelnut spread, a fabulously sybaritic breakfast of champions.
 More, once in about six or eight times the bomba would be available filled with custard: an exquisite dynamite accompaniment to their creamy mocha.
-But then they stopped making the bomba, and so I stopped going there in the morning.
+But then they stopped making the bomba, and so I quit going there in the morning.

 My favourite is the smoked salmon.
-A cool wheat-flavored pizza base covered with mouthwatering mayo-tomato sauce, then arugula leaves, then a good layer of absolutely creamy sliced salmon with cracked pepper to emphasize the heat of the arugula.
+A cool wheat-flavored pizza base covered with mouthwatering mayo-tomato sauce, then arugula leaves, then a good layer of rich creamy sliced salmon with cracked pepper to emphasize the heat of the arugula.
 God it’s good.
 I always have it with a small glass of fresh cold grapefruit juice and head out the door happy.
-The pizza isn’t that hard to make.
-I’ve duplicated it at home with my own pizza dough.
+The pizza isn’t that hard to make: I’ve even duplicated it at home with my own pizza dough.

 If you want a drink they have a license.
 There are two new locations testifying to its success.
 It’s strictly daytime (closed by 6 PM) and you have to be selective and avoid the low-reward items.
 But a little research here pays off, and you can enjoy a couple of wonderful treats along with that dazzling coffee in big warm cups in a lively cosmopolitan city atmosphere.
-Food… variable (8.4 for the good stuff), service… variable, ambience 7.8, overall value 7.6.
+Food… variable (9.1 for the good stuff), service not applicable, ambience 7.8, overall value 7.6.